PaulDMooney/angular-config-blog/blog.md

 # Good Practices for Configuring your Angular App

 In this post I'm going to talk about some of the best ways to get your configurations to your Angular app.
-Just note, this isn't a post about Angular framework level configurations, this about how the features you're developing receive your configurable values.
+Just note, this isn't a post about Angular framework level configurations, this is about how the features you're developing receive your configurable values.

 ## Where's my Backend API Server?